MicrosoftDocs/visualstudio-docs.zh-tw/docs/test/live-unit-testing.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: c559290c8e88c8b4e37feabc7014188fad15434d
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: 0a939044b9806236cf55333c30bce24ae0fdb28a
+ms.openlocfilehash: b6955ac571e809a71812b631224fe83d84bff362
 ms.contentlocale: zh-tw
-ms.lasthandoff: 06/08/2017
+ms.lasthandoff: 08/24/2017

 ---

-# <a name="live-unit-testing-with-visual-studio-2017"></a>Visual Studio 2017 的 Live Unit Testing

-當您開發應用程式時，Live Unit Testing 會在背景自動執行任何受影響的單元測試，並立即在 Visual Studio IDE 中呈現即時的結果和程式碼涵蓋範圍。 當您修改程式碼時，Live Unit Testing 會針對您的變更如何影響現有測試，以及您所增加的新程式碼是否受到一或多個現有測試所涵蓋提供反饋。 這可在您進行錯誤修正或新增功能時，委婉地提醒您撰寫單元測試。
+# <a name="live-unit-testing-with-visual-studio-2017"></a>Live Unit Testing with Visual Studio 2017

+As you are developing an application, Live Unit Testing automatically runs any impacted unit tests in the background and presents the results and code coverage live in the Visual Studio IDE in real-time.
+As you modify your code, Live Unit Testing provides feedback on how your changes impacted existing tests and whether the new code you've added is covered by one or more existing tests.
+This will gently remind you to write unit tests as you are making bug fixes or adding new features.

 > [!NOTE]
-> Live Unit Testing 適用於以 Visual Studio 2017 Enterprise Edition 中的 .NET Core 或 .NET Framework 為目標的 C# 和 Visual Basic 專案。
+> Live Unit Testing is available for C# and Visual Basic projects that target the .NET Core or .NET Framework in the Enterprise Edition of Visual Studio 2017.

+When you use Live Unit Testing for your tests, Live Unit Testing persists data about the status of your tests.
+Its ability to use persisted data allows Live Unit Testing to offer superior performance while running your tests dynamically in response to code changes.

-## <a name="supported-test-frameworks"></a>支援的測試架構
+## <a name="supported-test-frameworks"></a>Supported test frameworks
-Live Unit Testing 適用於下表所列的三種熱門單元測試架構。 其配接器與架構所支援的最小版本也列於表格中。 單元測試架構全都可從 NuGet.org 取得。
+Live Unit Testing works with the three popular unit testing frameworks listed in the following table.
+The minimum supported version of their adapters and frameworks is also listed in the table.
+The unit testing frameworks are all available from NuGet.org.

 <table>
 <tr>
-   <th>測試架構</th>
+   <th>Test Framework</th>
-   <th>Visual Studio 配接器最小版本</th>
+   <th>Visual Studio Adapter minimum version</th>
-   <th>架構最小版本</th>
+   <th>Framework minimum version</th>
 </tr>
 <tr>
    <td>xUnit.net</td>
-   <td> xunit.runner.visualstudio 版本 2.2.0-beta3-build1187</td>
+   <td> xunit.runner.visualstudio version 2.2.0-beta3-build1187</td>
    <td>xunit 2.0</td>
 </tr>
 <tr>
    <td>NUnit</td>
-   <td>NUnit3TestAdapter 版本 3.5.1</td>
+   <td>NUnit3TestAdapter version 3.5.1</td>
-   <td>NUnit 版本 3.5.0</td>
+   <td>NUnit version 3.5.0</td>
 </tr>
 <tr>
    <td>MSTest</td>